-If you're not more compassionate and considerate at 20 than you were at 17, then it is not merely a drawback, but a failure.
+If you're not more compassionate considerate at 20 than you were at 17, then it not merely drawback, but failure.
 "The purpose of life is to strive to break bad habits and improve oneself.
 Otherwise, what is life for?"
 (Gaon of Vilna).
 The way to become good people is to do good things, not by thinking good thoughts, and the more good we do, the more it becomes part of our nature.
 In this class, we will learn how to inculcate this "good nature" into our lives with very pertinent examples.
 How does one act as a good guest?
 What habits of sensitivity and consideration does our tradition compel us to observe when using a cell phone?
 What are the halachic guidelines and advice concerning visiting the sick?
 May one cut a line?
 How do we break the "mefirst" approach?
 Passing the class means a significant edge in the struggle to be an "honorable mentsch" and acquire success in life morally, professionally and socially.
+TIP: make a plan for what to do in each of your CnC periods so you don't just space out...
 Mesilat Yesharim RAV ZVI RON Many people want to improve themselves, but where do we start?
 Once we get beyond just feeling that we'd like to be better, what path do we follow?
-Is there an order, a series of steps which build on each other, and which we can follow toward real religious growth which will last? רבי משה חיים, a סילת ישרים 'לוצאטו''s answer is סילת ישרים, including detailed recommendations, a step-by-step plan, and even warnings about the obstacles along the way which can block our progress.
-We will study this classic ספר in depth and discuss how these ideas can be applied in our lives.
-TIP: "Late Beis" at 9:30pm is for the "shtark" and the night owls.
-If you're a girl who's going to step off the plane ready to "shteig," this is where you'll connect with other girls who feel the same!
+Is there an order, a series of steps which build on each other, and which we can follow toward real religious growth which will last? 's answer is , a which maps out a specific path toward , including detailed recommendations, a step-by-step plan, and even warnings about the obstacles along the way which can block our progress.
+We will study this classic in depth and discuss how these ideas can be applied in our lives.
 Alei Shur MICHAL PORATH-ZIBMAN We will study the inspiring teachings of one of the greatest giants of our generation, Rav Shlomo Wolbe.
 Rav Wolbe was renowned for being able to encourage and inspire to grow spiritually by first recognizing the reality of living in a material world and then providing them with advice and a roadmap on the journey of elevating themselves.
-The ultimate goal is to enable us as עבדי ה' to become more introspective about our service of Hashem.
-The Joy of Being a Jew ("JOBAJ") RABBI YAAKOV YISROEL WENGLIN / TWO SECTIONS TO CHOOSE FROM Let's face it: It's simply more exciting to go to a concert or a ballgame or a party than it is to daven Shacharit.
+The ultimate goal is to enable us as 'to become more introspective about our service of Hashem.
+The Joy of Being a Jew ("JOBAJ") RABBI YAAKOV YISROEL WENGLIN / TWO SECTIONS TO CHOOSE FROM

+Let's face it: It's simply more exciting to go to a concert or a ballgame or a party than it is to daven Shacharit.
 Or to take challah.
 Or to keep Shabbos.
 Or to...
 You get the point.
 In this class, we will start with some basics of Jewish hashkafah and then progress to deeper ideas of Kabbalah/Chassidus to help us understand ourselves and our relationship with Hashem.
 We will gradually learn to look at the world as a place filled with His holiness and wisdom, one-hundred percent suited for intense closeness and attachment to Him.
 Anticipated topics include truth, our deep desires in life, self-esteem, spiritual reality, emotions, davening, Shabbos, and much more.
 Once a Jew more fully appreciates and internalizes deeper ideas in Judaism, her joy from being Jewish increases proportionately.
 Who knows, you might even walk away from this class knowing how to make an "asher yatzar" with the same simchah and passion as if you had won America Idol!
-Michtav Me-Eliyahu RAV RAFI ROSENBLUM If Judaism says that love isn't just about attraction, what is it about, and how does one go about achieving true love?
-Does everyone have the same amount of free will?
-What is true happiness?
-How much time and effort do I need to invest in my career, and how much should I just rely on Hashem?
-Some people claim that we see miracles every day - but where are they, and how should this affect my life?
-Rav Eliyahu Dessler was born in Europe right before the turn of the 20th century and became one of the youngest students ever to be accepted to the famous Yeshiva of Kelm.
-He left an immense impact everywhere he went, including England and, at the end of his life, Eretz Yisrael.
-Join us as we look at Rav Dessler's approach to many different issues, exploring how he built upon earlier sources and how other Gedolim approached these topics.
-Netivot Shalom RAV YITZCHOK LERNER / SHANA BET How does one work practically on emunah in Hashem and Yirat Shamayyim?
-What is simchas hachaim and how does one achieve it?
-What steps can I take to improve my tefilah?
-Using "נתיבות שלום", by Rabbi Shalom Noach Brozovsky, the Slonimer Rebbi, we will gain insight into the weekly פרשה and try to take personal lessons from his work.
-We will explore ideas ranging from belief in God to self-improvement.
+What Does God Want From Me?